ad510/hack-camp/cohort_4/playbook/ACTIVITIES.md

 unless everyone has already been paired with each other.
 This will help members of the club all form bonds with each other.

+## Types of Pairing

+### Pair programming between beginner-advanced pairs

+Pair programming between beginner and advanced hackers is fairly similar to normal pair programming.
+The most benefit will come from the beginner driving and the advanced hacker navigating, so rotating is not as important a factor in these situations (hackers should rotate if their bordom becomes a blocking factor for them to continue working together, but optimize for the beginner driving and the advanced hacker navigating as much as possible).

+When pairing between beginner and advanced hackers, make sure each hacker understands what they are getting out of it:

+For the advanced hacker:

+- True mastery of a subject can only come once someone is at the point they can explain it to someone.
+If a hacker can't navigate while pairing, they dont have an indepth understanding of the topic.
+- This is practice in working with people who don't know as much subject-specific information.
+Teaching this content to a beginning hacker is practice for any future club leading activities.

+For the beginning hacker:

+- Focusing only on the code is a good way to get familiar with syntax and build up muscle memory.
+- Anytime the hacker is lost, they can reach out to the navigator.

 # Workshops

 ## General Guidelines